murgurgulor/the-murgurgu-lore/src/site/notes/Metaverse/How to Play the Game.md

 ---
-# H4XX0R G34R
+# Gear
-Each Hacker gets to choose 1 specialized piece of hardware of the following list:
+Finally, your Hacker gets to choose two pieces of Gear from Hardware, Software, or both.

+## Hardware
+Hardware are the real-life items that your Hacker has obtained.
  - **NEC Multisync A500 24" CRT Curved Monitor**: You have the finest of high-end CRT monitors, allowing you to see the Metaverse in intricate detail. **Take +1d** on every **Analysis** roll.
 - **IBM Model 'M' Triple-Deck Keyboard**: With your specialized keyboard - that takes up most of your desk - you can keybind every thing imaginable.
 For you, movement is not limited by WASD but by WASD€»¬´¶«¿~! **Take +1d** on every **Kinetics** roll.
 - **Micropoint Titanium Three-Button Performance Mouse**: You have equiped your high-end mouse with an incredibly smooth and sensitive titanium ball, giving you ultimate precision on where you direct your pointer. **Take +1d** on every **Mechanics** roll.